evberghe/gitutorial/gitutorial.md

 Creating branches works as advertised.
 When checking out a branch, content created in another branch is not visible; edits done in another branch are equally invisible.
 Seems to make a lot of sense.
 Still do do some edits that require more sophisticated merging of branches - only done edits so far that could be merged automatically (and I assume that this would be the best way to work: make sure there is always only one person working on a branch/file.)

+Mylyn is a task manager, installed by default together with Eclipse.
+There is a tutorial on its use on the <a href='http://wiki.eclipse.org/EGit/GitHub/User_Guide' target='_blank'>Eclipse website</a> - but doesn't corespond with my eclipse installation.
+According to the tutorial, 'Github tasks repositories' should be available under 'file > import...' but it isn't.

 ## notes